Diego Castro III

 Angelo Diego Keithley Castro III, simply known as Diego Castro III (born November 30, 1975), is a Filipino actor and broadcaster.
 He has appeared in over forty movies and dozens of television shows, and was a part of the youth-oriented shows, Gimik and T.G.I.S.
 He served as the news anchor for One Balita Pilipinas with Cheryl Cosim on One PH from 2022 to 2023 and One News Now on One News from 2023 to 2024.
-On February 19, 2024, together with his wife Angela Lagunzad, began anchoring a new hybrid news program called Brunch which still currently airs Monday to Friday, 10am to 11am on One News.
+On February 19, 2024, he and his wife, Angela Lagunzad, began anchoring a new hybrid news program called Brunch which currently airs Monday to Friday, 10am to 11am on One News.